NiccoloSalvini/Dockerized-Plumber-API/README.md

 to the endpoints **Asynchronously**, as a matter of fact this is handled inside the `plumber.R` MAIN function by the `foreach` package.
-Default options provides to the scraping functions the Real Estate market Milan url, (it will be possible for sure to provide only the city information in the very next future).
-It can be extended also for other cities by providing different urls.
-API are built with `Plumber` api framework.
-They are containerized with Docker.
-It will be hosted on AWS EC2 server/ GCP with scheduler.
-On top of that each day a scheduler runs scraping functions and *store daily data on a DB that can be queried given credentials* (in itinere):
+Default options provides to the scraping functions the Real Estate market Milan url, nonetheless it is possible to specify the city and also the selling (instead of rents).
+API is built with the `Plumber` framework, moreover it is containerized with Docker. *It will be hosted on AWS EC2 server/ GCP with scheduler. * On top of that each day a scheduler runs scraping functions and *store daily data on a DB that can be queried given credentials* (in itinere):